zivl/react-workshop/handout/immutablejs-overview.md

   1. Keeping track of mutated data, and
   2. Maintaining application state

-**Immutable** data cannot be changed and it makes application development safer and safer.
+**Immutable** data cannot be changed and it makes application development safer and simpler.

 In JavaScript we have 6 primitive data types: